-To ensure that the wear is equal on all tyres the wheels should be changed round from time to time according to the system \rightarrow Fig. 177.
-The useful life of all the tyres will then be about the same time.
+To ensure that the wear is equal on all tyres the wheels should be changed round from time to time according to the system ⇒ fig. 177.
+All the tyres will then last for about the same time.

-SEAT recommends you take the vehicle to a specialised workshop to have the tyres changed.
+SEAT recommends you take the vehicle to a Technical Service to have the tyres changed.